yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ) async -> some YunoPaymentRenderFlowProtocol
 ```

-#### Parameters
+Parameters

 The `startPaymentRender` function requires specific parameters to operate effectively.
 These parameters are essential for defining the payment method and handling the payment process responses.
-Below is a detailed description of each parameter:

 | Parameter               | Type                    | Description                                                                                                      |
 | ----------------------- | ----------------------- | ---------------------------------------------------------------------------------------------------------------- |